halbehers/tevari/README.md

   Every direct helper method are prefixed by the name of the section in singular. (ie. `StringHelpers.plainify` <=> `stringPlainify`).

-Simple isn't it ? 🪄
+Simple, isn't it ? 🪄